azaelcodes/glucose-tracker/README.md

 # GlucoseTracker
-Learn how to create a Glucose Tracker App using Angular 7. <br>
+Learn how to create a Glucose Tracker App using Angular 7.

-_This repository contains the finished project._
+_*This repository contains the finished project.*_

 ### Note
 This project loosely based on Angular's Tour of Heroes tutorial.